tari-labs/tari-university/src/cryptography/recursive-zk-proofs/mainreport.md

 Coda [[4]] and Sonic [[5]], for example, use a common reference string (CRS) and an updatable structured reference string, respectively.

-Coindesk previously comented that "In essence, Bowe and Co. discovered a new method of proving the validity of transactions, while masked, by compressing computational data to the bare minimum," [[6]].
+Coindesk previously commented that "In essence, Bowe and Co. discovered a new method of proving the validity of transactions, while masked, by compressing computational data to the bare minimum," [[6]].